Skip to content

 2. Since then, scientists have discovered that many of these strains are in fact found in other places too, and are not limited to where they were originally found.
 A microbiologist recently asked the question 'if we eat bacteria in dairy, are those strains now found in humans too?'

 Looking as far back as the origin of a strain seems of little significance when seeking a probiotic.
-Detail is important when it comes to probiotics - and whilst 'origins', or 'human strains' are vague and sometimes unknown, consumers may well be better off spending time doing their homework on other questions - e.g. 'What strain of probiotic is this?'; 'Has it been tested and shown to survive stomach acidity?'; 'Has it been clinically trialled?', and so on.
+Efficacy is the most important thing when it comes to probiotics - and whilst 'origins', or 'human strains' are vague and sometimes unknown, consumers are better off spending time asking other questions, such as: 'What strain of probiotic is this?'; 'Has it been tested and shown to survive stomach acidity?'; 'Has it been clinically trialled for my individual health complaint?', and so on.